coderesolution/OnscrollDetection.js/README.md

 A powerful javascript library to create parallax animations based on scroll detection.
 Powered by GSAP.

 ## TO-DO
- - [Patch] Offset/Distance to accept %, currently assumes all values are px
  - [Patch] Adjust speed values to use multipliers, currently 0.99 and 1.01 are good values, this isn’t very pleasant.
- - [Patch] Adjust start/end automatically if an offset has been set to avoid jumping when element comes into view.
- - [Repeat] Option to disable repeat (scrub)
  - [Feature] Attach an element start/end to another trigger
  - [Feature] Allow an element to be sticky/fixed to another element.
  - [Feature] Custom Events: Bind custom events that are triggered at various points in the animation process.
  - [Feature] Callback Functions: Call custom functions on specific triggers, for instance when the animation starts, completes, or when it loops.
 Pass data
  - [Feature] JS Apply: Instantiate specific elements via JS by passing objects and arguments, like inview.apply(parent,{})
- - [Consideration] Use “[0,0]” for offset/distance values.

  - [Docs] Add code examples of every attribute, with a description
  - [Docs] Add explanation as to what it is (streamlined animations via DOM) and what it is not (not replacing GSAP / JS animations)
+ - [Consideration] Adjust start/end automatically if an offset has been set to avoid jumping when element comes into view.
+ - [Consideration] Option to disable repeat (scrub)

 ## Features
  - Bind animation to any trigger element